burakayy7/blog--old/_posts/2024-02-16-Gradient-Descent.md

 _Now I wish I could go into great detail on how a derivative works and the theory behind it, but this post is already getting wordy, so reach out and let me know if you would like a seperate post on derivatives._

 So essentially, what we are doing with the partial derivatives, is we are trying to calculate the slope of our cost function at a given point with respect to one of the variables, like either m or b (this is actually close to the definition of a partial derivative.
-We simply wish to know the effect on variable will have on the output).
+We simply wish to know the effect a variable will have on the output).

 And to do this (again, I won't be going in-depth on partial derivatives in this tutorial) we are going to treat every variable other than the one we are interested in as a constant.